Streamaxia/iOS-Open-SDK/README.md

 // Modify this to your desired stream name
 NSString * const kStreamaxiaStreamName = @"YOUR-STREAM-NAME-HERE";
 ```
 Build and run the project.
-You can view your broadcast at the following url: http://play.streamaxia.com/streamaxia/yourStreamName
+You can view your broadcast at the following url: http://play.streamaxia.com/streamaxia/yourStreamName, provided you are broadcasting at rtmp://rtmp.streamaxia.com/streamaxia/yourStreamName (You can use our RTMP media server for testing purposes, only.
+You need to provide you own media server.
+We recommend Wowza.)
-Note: You have to build and run the project on a physical device, because streaming is not possible from the simulator
+Note: You have to build and run the project on a physical device, because streaming is not possible from the simulator.

-For more information about the Streamaxia Open SDK set up please check [Streamaxia iOS Open SDK Setup Guide](files/OpenSDK_iOS_3.2.pdf)
+For more information about the Streamaxia Open SDK set up please check [Streamaxia iOS Open SDK Setup Guide](files/OpenSDK_iOS_3.3.pdf)

 ## Terms
 By using this software, you agree the terms specified in the Licensing Agreement represented by the [License Agreement](LICENSE.md)